davidju4717/Rescue_Me/README.md

 •	Achieves remote data persistence by Storing photos on Google's Firestore Storage and relavant data (location, count and photo URL) in Google's Firestore Database.

-•	Achieves on device data persistence (whether the dark mode is enabled) through SharedPreferences API.
+•	Achieves on device data persistence (eg. whether the dark mode is enabled) through SharedPreferences API.

 •	Integrates Sentry for crash reporting and Firebase Analytics for in-app analytics.